Legislative Action: Your Help is Needed!

 - STMA ranks 329--- SECOND to the LAST--- in general education per pupil revenue among 330 Minnesota public school districts.
 To learn more click here.

-- Our students receive $8,749 per pupil in state aid while students from Burnsville receive $13,332 and students in Richfield receive $14,204.
+- Our students receive $8,749 per pupil in general education state aid while students from Burnsville receive $13,332 and students in Richfield receive $14,204.
 This means fewer opportunities for our students --- less art, less music, fewer advanced classes, fewer world languages, etc.

 - Inadequate state funding has created large disparities for taxpayers.
 STMA taxpayers pay more than their counterparts in nearby school districts.
 For example, for a $2,387 per pupil levy STMA taxpayers would pay $682/yr. while taxpayers in neighboring Hopkins, would pay $169/year.
 To learn more click here.